nextapps-de/mikado/README.md

 <a name="includes"></a>
 ## Includes

 Partials gets its own instance under the hood.
-This performance gain also makes template factories re-usable when the same partials are shared across different views.
+This performance gain also makes a template factory re-usable when the same partials are shared across different views.

 > Be aware of circular includes.
-A partial cannot include itself (or later in its own chain).
-Especially when your include-chain growths remember this rule.
+A partial cannot include itself or somewhere later in its own chain.

 Assume you've created one or more partial templates.
 Make sure each of the partial templates is providing one single root as the outer bound.